maferito0211/1800_202530_BBY15/README.md

 ## Contributors
-- **Tyson** - BCIT CST Student.
-- **Maria** - BCIT CST Student.
--**Thor** - BCIT CST Student.
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Tyson** - BCIT CST Student, very cool and can solve a rubix cube in around 1 minute.
-- Thor Baker - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.

 ---